malekamk/Enviro365/README.md

 ## Future Improvements

 Add authentication and authorization for user roles (admin, student, etc.).
-    Implement search and filtering functionality for categories and tips.
+Integrate **AI** to recommend dispose guidelines & recycling tips, include chatbot for information Implement search and filtering functionality for categories and tips.
 Enhance the UI to integrate with the backend using a framework like React or Angular.